WillCallahan/contact-manager/README.md

 ## Building

-To build the project, type `mvn package -Denv=production -Dmaven.test.skip=true` into the CLI.
+To build the project, type `mvn package -Denv=production` into the CLI.

 ### Build Dependencies